WorldSkills Sweden

 WorldSkills Sweden’s initiatives leads to more people discovering the benefits of a vocational education and training.
 A vocational education is the future.

-WorldSkills Sweden, seeks to improve the quality, status and attractiveness of Swedish vocational education and training.
-WorldSkills Sweden is a collaboration between the confederation of Swedish Enterprise, Swedish Trade Union Confederation and the government via the Swedish National Agency for Education, Ministry of Education and Research and the National Agency for Higher Vocational Education.
-Trade associations, professional councils, government agencies, schools and companies are also actively and financially involved in this pressing, important initiative.
+WorldSkills Sweden is a collaboration between the confederation of Swedish Enterprise (Svenskt näringsliv), Swedish Trade Union Confederation (LO) and the government via the Swedish National Agency for Education (Skolverket), Government offices of Sweden (Regeringskansliet) and the Swedish National Agency for Higher Vocational Education (Myh).

 Through a large national competition and exhibition event every two years, hundreds of Sweden’s most professional young people compete and measure their strengths against each other in around 50 professions.
 During three intensive days, schools and the general public are offered free access to the event.